- Details

 Of the new railroad, which is to be known as the Escanaba, Iron Mountain & Western, Mr. Schlesinger says: "In about ten days, work will begun on the new line - that is to say, the right-of-way will be cut and preparations made for the grading and track laying work in the spring.
 The syndicate which is building the road will be independent of the so-called Schlesinger mines, but will handle most of the ore.
 There will be no partiality shown to any railroad.
 The North-Western, of course, will get just as much of our ore as heretofore, because the output is to be increased sufficiently to supply the new line.
 It will be almost exclusively an ore road and transport ore from Crystal Falls, Iron Mountain and Florence to Escanaba."
 [DD-1890-0301]

 1891.
 February.
 The Chapin Mine (in Iron Mountain) shipped 750,000 tons of Bessemer ore this year via the new road from Iron Mountain to Escanaba (known as the Ore Line), owned by the Schlesinger syndicate.
 The new line carries Chapin ore instead of using its former route to Escanaba on the C&NW.
 This amounts to five trains per day and is the majority of ore transported between the two towns.
-It is now stated on what we regard as good authority, that the Vanderbilts, either for themselves personally or for the Northwestern Road, which the control, have purchased both the Chapin mine and the new road of the Schlesinger syndicate.
-[DFP-1891-0202]
+It is now stated on what we regard as good authority, that the Vanderbilts, either for themselves personally or for the Northwestern Road, which they control, have purchased both the Chapin mine and the new road of the Schlesinger syndicate.
+[DFP-1891-0202] Editors note: Vanderbilt's C&NW competed with the Milwaukee & Northern, which had apparently assisted the Schlesinger group with building the EIM&W and may have anticipated operating it for them.

 1891.
 April.
 The EIM&W road has been closed out, Stetson, Trombly & Kent of New York, being the real purchaser.
-It is probably that the C&NW will control the road.
+It is probable that the C&NW will control the road.
 [LCD-1891-0402]

 1893.
 At a meeting of the stockholders of Escanaba, Iron Mountain & Western railroad company, held at Iron Mountain, Jan.
 11th, 1893, the following board of directors were [sic] elected: Byron L. Smith, Albert Keep, M.M.
 Kirkman, J.B.
 Redfield, Charles E. Simmons, Chicago.
 As four of the above are Chicago & Northwestern men it is hardly likely that Mr. Schlesinger will operate the E.I.M. & W. this summer.
 [RTR-1893-0119]